 West Rim Grand Canyon From Las Vegas

-The West Rim of the Grand Canyon can easily be reached from Las Vegas by car or bus in just under two and a half hours without stops but I recommend that you don’t rush the trip.
+The West Rim of the Grand Canyon can easily be reached from Las Vegas by car or bus in just under two and a half hours without stops but I recommend that you don’t rush a Grand Canyon trip.
 There are a few interesting stops along the way to and from the West Rim when coming from Las Vegas.
-The main points of interest are all located in the same general area, and are more or less along the way (about 40 minutes outside of Vegas).
+The main points of interest are all located in the same general area, and are more or less along the way (about 40 minutes from the Vegas Strip).